 In addition to the general MA in Classics, we also have two specialised MA programmes in areas where we have particular research strength and where students may wish to acquire a qualification whose title recognises the particular specialisation:

 All of the courses have a similar structure: all last for one year if taken full time, and can also be taken part-time over two years.
 There is a common research training module, language work is required in each, and every Masters student writes a dissertation (of 12,000 - 15,000 words).
-Details of further modules for each programme can be found by following the links.
+Details of further modules for each programme can be found by following the links above.